Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 2. Outcome

-Next, you take a moment to really picture the best possible result in a vivid, concrete way.
+Next, you spend a moment imagining the best possible outcome in a clear and vivid way.

 Example: “I feel strong, energetic, and confident in my body.”